 Take a tour of the Queen's House

 The elegant Queen’s House was conceived as a gift from King James I to his wife, Anne of Denmark.
 However, by the time it was completed in 1636 – to a design by Inigo Jones – she had already been dead for 17 years.
 The first person to live in the house was Henrietta Maria, wife of Charles I.

-Greenwich Park is known for its magnificent chestnut and oak trees, which provide shady spots for summer siestas.
-Some of these trees are more than 400 years old, and so will have likely provided shelter to various Tudor monarchs who once used the park as a leisure and hunting ground – including larger-than-life Henry VIII.
+Greenwich Park is known for its magnificent chestnut and oak trees, some of which are more than 400 years old and likely to have provided shelter to Tudor monarchs who used the park as a leisure and hunting ground.

 Following a successful fundraising campaign with the Art Fund, the painting was saved for the nation in 2016, and is now on permanent public display in the Queen's Presence Chamber of the Inigo Jones-designed building – a royal palace from 1616 to 1805.

-The Royal Observatory Greenwich is not only famous as the home of the Prime Meridian and GMT.
-It also has direct links to royalty, founded as it was by Charles II in 1676.
+The Royal Observatory Greenwich is home of the Prime Meridian and GMT and was founded by Charles II in 1676.
 Maritime exploration was a major concern for all European monarchs, and a core focus of astronomy at this time was finding the means to determine longitude.
-This would lead to safer ocean navigation and the strengthening of crown and country through exploration and trade – and history unfolded thus.
+This would lead to safer ocean navigation and the strengthening of the country through exploration and trade.

 Explore maritime history with its royal connections